Peacock Goat: Goat Breed Profile and Information

 Breeding

 There should be one male for every twenty females while raising peacock goats.
-Therefore, you should take steps to prevent inbreeding by switching out the breeding males every two years at the very least.
+Therefore, you should prevent inbreeding by switching out the breeding males every two years at the very least.

 Age at first heat for indigenous breeds should range from 18 to 24 months, depending on the bodily state of the breeding doe.

-Between the months of September and October, February and March, and May and June, peacock goats are in the midst of their breeding seasons.
+Between September and October, February and March, and May and June, peacock goats are in the midst of their breeding seasons.
 Therefore, the minimum age to breed is six to eight months.

 Things to Consider